 Possibly effective for...

-- Type 2 diabetes.
-Some evidence shows that taking chromium picolinate (a chemical compound that contains chromium) by mouth can lower fasting blood sugar, lower insulin levels, and help insulin work better in people with type 2 diabetes.
-Chromium picolinate might decrease weight gain and fat accumulation in type 2 diabetes patients who are taking one of the prescription drugs called sulfonylureas.
+- Diabetes.
+Some evidence shows that taking chromium picolinate (a chemical compound that contains chromium) by mouth can lower fasting blood sugar, lower insulin levels, and help insulin work in people with type 2 diabetes.
+Also, chromium picolinate might decrease weight gain and fat accumulation in people with type 2 diabetes who are taking one of prescription drugs called sulfonylureas.

 Higher chromium doses might be more effective and work more quickly.
 Higher doses might also lower the level of certain blood fats (cholesterol and triglycerides) in some people.

-Beginning research suggests that chromium picolinate might have the same benefits in patients with type 1 diabetes and in patients who have diabetes as a result of steroid treatment.
+Early research suggests that chromium picolinate might have the same benefits in people with type 1 diabetes and in people who have diabetes as a result of steroid treatment.

 However, researchers are looking carefully at the results that show chromium might be effective for treating diabetes.
 It might not help everyone.
-Some researchers suspect that chromium supplements might primarily benefit patients with poor nutrition or low chromium levels.
-Chromium levels can be below normal in patients with diabetes.
+Some researchers think that chromium supplements benefit only people with poor nutrition or low chromium levels.
+Chromium levels can be below normal in people with diabetes.

 Possibly ineffective for...

 - Athletic performance.
 Some early evidence that suggests taking chromium while participating in resistance training can increase weight loss, body fat loss, and lean body mass.
 However, more reliable research shows that taking chromium by mouth does not enhance body building, strength, or lean body mass.

 - Prediabetes.
 Taking chromium does not seem to help control sugar levels people with prediabetes.